whoisjustinngo/tp/docs/UserGuide.md

 ![contacts_tab](images/contacts-tab-v1.3.png)

-## Details
+## Contact Details

 ### Viewing a contact's policies and notes
-You can view a contact's policies and notes by using the details tab: `tab details`
+You can view a contact's policies and notes by using the details tab: `tab details` or `list`

 ### Selecting a contact to view details: `select`
 Format: `select INDEX`